atleer/DNO_data_visualization/README.md

-# Allen Visual Coding Dataset Visualization with Marimo
+# Neuropixels Dataset Visualization with Marimo
 This repository contains a ``marimo`` notebook with interactive visualizations of spike data in the Allen Visual Coding electrophysiological dataset[<sup>1</sup>](#fn1).

 ## Installation